Secant variety and syzygies of Hilbert scheme of two points: Preliminaries

 Throughout this paper, we work over $\CC$.
 Let us recall the definition of identifiability.
 For a nondegenerate algebraic variety $X \subset \PP^N$, a point $p$ in $\mathrm{Sec}(X)$ is called \textit{identifiable} if $p$ lies on a line in $\PP^N$ determined by a unique length $2$ subscheme of $X$.
-The set of non-identifiable points is called \textit{non-identifiable locus}.
+The set of (non-)identifiable points is called the \textit{(non-)identifiable locus}.

 Let $V$ be a finite dimensional vector space over $\CC$.
 Consider the natural action of $\SL(V)$ on the Grassmannian $\Gr(k,V)$, where $1 \leq k \leq \frac{\dim V}{2}$.
 The action extends to $\Pbf(\bigwedge^{k} V)$ via the Pl\"ucker embedding.
 In \cite{GS2022}, Galgano and Staffolani classified the $\SL(V)$-orbit stratification of the secant variety of $\Gr(k,V)$ as follows: